Does my car insurance cover water leaks?

 Cars suffer damage in all manner of unexpected and annoying ways.
-The annoyance comes not only from the inconvenience of being forced to take a car in for repairs but also for the costs associated with the losses.
+The annoyance comes not only from the inconvenience of being forced to take a car in for repairs but also from the cost of repair.

 Getting hit by a driver who doesn’t stop at a stop sign absolutely aggravates drivers suffering serious damage to their cars.
 Such an insurance claim scenario is rather cut and dry.
 The negligent driver is at fault.
 A claim against his or her liability policy follows.

 Not so straightforward would be damage due to water leaks.
 And water can do a lot of damage to a car.

 Does an auto insurance policy cover losses related to water leaks?
 Water may leak into a vehicle in any number of ways.
 How the water leaked into the vehicle likely rests at the center of the answer.

 Compare car insurance quotes to find the right coverage at the right price.
 Just enter your zip code into our free rate comparison tool above.